bkerley/bryceblog/_drafts/time-tripper.md

     If you play with pistol start rules, you start every level with the pistol.

+The secrets are good!
+Some are useful tidbits,
+some are amusing,
+and some are huge changes to entire stages.

 # The Restless, The Tender

 The music in Time Tripper goes places.